csc-ubc-okanagan/csc-data-blog/content/post/2025-05-16-meta-analysis-on-randomized-clinical-trials-part-1/index.en.md

 - **Principle 6**) **Intervention duration**: The minimum duration of intervention: one day, one week, two weeks, etc.

-- **Principle 7**) **Number of studies**: To perform a meta-analysis, there must be at least three articles (in accordance with Principles 1–6) in the topic area under review.
-These three articles must provide the necessary data to carry out a meta-analysis on a single dependent variable.
+- **Principle 7**) **Number of studies**: To perform a meta-analysis, there must be at least three studies (in accordance with Principles 1–6) in the topic area under review.
+These three studies must provide the necessary data to carry out a meta-analysis on a single dependent variable.

 **Required data** for interventional meta-analysis: